A Good Man

 “Promise?”

-She smiled and visibly made an effort to calm down.
+She smiled, then took a deep breath, visibly making an effort to calm down.
 “The library?”

 I shook my head.
 “There might be someone there.
 Can you come back to my place before you go home?
 Will Emily and Grace mind?”